7596ff/dota2-mirror-bot/README.md

 1. install packages by running `npm install steam` (to work around [#222](https://github.com/seishun/node-steam/issues/222)) and then `npm install`

-1. edit config.example and add all your information. rename as config.js.
+1. edit config.js.example and add all your information. rename it to config.js.

+1. run `node setup.js`, and make sure it writes out a `config.json` file.

 1. use `https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_GOES_HERE&scope=bot&permissions=0` to add your discord bot to your server.